 - Operate on contingency to protect your financial future

-We can elaborate on the services that will be available to you during your initial case consultation.
+We can elaborate on the services available to you during your initial case consultation for legal advice.
 From there, our Tucson personal injury attorneys can hone our offerings to your needs and prioritize your fight for compensation.

 Tucson Personal Injury Lawyer Near Me 866-499-8989

 Several parties can bear the blame for your personal injury accident.
 While your instinct may be to target a driver, a shop owner, or another individual with your lawsuit, that’s not always your best path forward.
 There are times when the fault for your accident lies with a larger entity.

 You shouldn’t let corporations or other institutions scare you out of taking legal action.
 These parties are as responsible for your well-being as an individual may be.
 You should, however, prepare to bring comprehensive evidence to a suit that addresses a corporation or similar body.
 These parties have their own legal teams – but we’re ready to go to bat for you.

 The parties we most often list in our personal injury claims include:

 - Individual drivers

 - Construction crews